ItsJonQ/jonquach/src/pages/about.md

 ---
 title: 'About'
 topCaption: 'Shucks!
 You wanna know more about me? ❤️'
-lead: "I'm Q and I love improving experiences for people."
 ---

 I'm a self-taught _Designer / Developer_, with several years of experience in both (I started first with Design).
 I'm proficient in a handful of [coding languages](https://github.com/itsjonq), but my absolute fav. is CSS.